Company Name – Latent View Analytics Limited (Latent View)

 The data analytics business opportunity is similar to the IT opportunity in the late 1990s or early 2000s which led to the emergence of giants like TCS, Infosys, and Wipro.
 India has a vast engineering talent base with excellent mathematical skills in a low-cost structure – perfect for capturing the opportunity.

 Latent View came out with an IPO in November 2021 and got a blockbuster response with more than 325 times oversubscription.
-Only a few lucky retail investors would have got allocation.
+Only a few lucky retail investors would have gotten allocation.

 Latent View is a pure-play data analytics company.
 Its expertise includes customer profiling, targeted marketing, supply chain management, finance and risk management, and HR functions.